Improved bounds for hypohamiltonian graphs: Introduction

 \section{Introduction}

 Throughout this paper all graphs are undirected, finite, connected, and neither contain loops nor multiple edges, unless explicitly stated otherwise.
-A graph is \emph{hamiltonian} (\emph{traceable}) if it contains a cycle (path) visiting every vertex of the graph.
+A graph is \emph{hamiltonian} if it contains a cycle visiting every vertex of the graph.
 Such a cycle or path is called \emph{hamiltonian}.
-A graph $G$ is \emph{hypohamiltonian} (\emph{hypotraceable}) if $G$ is non-hamiltonian (non-traceable), and for every $v \in V(G)$ the graph $G - v$ is hamiltonian (traceable).
+A graph $G$ is \emph{hypohamiltonian} if $G$ is non-hamiltonian, and for every $v \in V(G)$ the graph $G - v$ is hamiltonian.

+We call a vertex \emph{cubic} if it has degree~3, and a graph \emph{cubic} if all of its vertices are cubic.
+Let $G$ be a graph.
+We use $\deg(v)$ to denote the degree of a vertex~$v$ and $\Delta(G) = \max_{v \in V(G)} \deg(v)$.
+The \emph{girth} of a graph is the length of its shortest cycle.
+A cycle of length~$k$ will be called a \emph{$k$-cycle}.
+For $S \subset V(G)$, $G[S]$ shall denote the graph induced by $S$.
+A subgraph $G' = (V',E') \subset G = (V,E)$ is \emph{spanning} if $V' = V$.
+For a set $X$, we denote by $|X|$ its cardinality.
+We refer to~\cite{Di10} for undefined notions.

 The study of hypohamiltonian graphs was initiated in the early sixties by Sousselier~\cite{So63}, and Thomassen made numerous important contributions~\citep{Th74-1,Th74-2,Th76,Th78,Th81}; for further details, see the survey of Holton and Sheehan~\cite{HS93} from 1993.
 For more recent results and new references not contained in the survey, we refer to the article of Jooyandeh, McKay, \"{O}sterg{\aa}rd, Pettersson, and the second author~\cite{JMOPZ}.

 In 1973, Chv\'{a}tal showed~\cite{Ch73} that if we choose $n$ to be sufficiently large, then there exists a hypohamiltonian graph of order~$n$.
 We now know that for every~$n \ge 18$ there exists such a graph of order $n$, and that 18 is optimal, since Aldred, McKay, and Wormald showed that there is no hypohamiltonian graph on 17~vertices~\cite{AMW97}.
 Their paper fully settled the question for which orders hypohamiltonian graphs exist and for which they do not exist.
 For more details, see~\cite{HS93}.